Roasted cauliflower is one of my favorite side dishes. Not only is it super easy to make, it’s a healthy alternative to potatoes or other starches.

 What to Serve Roasted Cauliflower With

 I think this cauliflower goes with any type of protein, personally.
 Another reason why it’s so versatile.
-Serve it with roasted chicken, rotisserie chicken, or a sirloin steak.
+Serve it with roasted chicken, chicken wings, pork tenderloin, or a sirloin steak.

 You can serve the cauliflower steak in lieu of meat, making it a fantastic vegetarian meal for meatless Monday or to serve vegetarian friends at a dinner party.

 Like this recipe?
 We’d love for you to share it on Pinterest.
 Click to follow our Pinterest boards so you can find all our recipes!